Joint Media Release: Yvette Berry MLA and Mick Gentleman MLA

-Minister for Housing and Suburban Development Yvette Berry said the name of the suburb was official as of today.
+Minister for Housing and Suburban Development Yvette Berry said the consultation would be important in the government’s work to develop a new ACT housing strategy.

 - Statement ends -